GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 == Background
 <sec:active_ssl:background>

+#gaet[
+  In @argentieri_survey_2015's conclusion, there are more (pre-2015) references for #acr("ASSL").
+]

-In the original #acr("SSL") task, as defined by the signal processing community, every source in the room is assumed to be static.
+In the original #acr("SSL") task, as defined by the signal processing community, every source in the room is generally assumed to be static.
 However, the robotics field gave birth to original acoustic problems with different motivations and specificities.

 First, several works addressing #acr("SSL") in its static formulation address challenges related to robotics systems.